AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/soap.md

 The experimental SOAP handler has the following limitations:

 - A `source` field and a `wsdl` field (with identical values) are required
+  - This redundancy is a temporary limitation and will be addressed in a future release.
 - `context.headers` are not available inside `operationHeaders`
 - `mutations` must be used when querying